mahmoud-anwer/mini-rag/README.md

 This is a simple pipeline for linting, analysis using `SonarQube` and deploying the new source code.
 - GitHub actions
     - Linting using `pylint`.
-- Jenkinsfile-SQ `SonarQube`
+- Jenkinsfile-SQ
     - SonarQube analysis.
 - Jenkinsfile
     - Building the Docker image.
     - Deploying the new Docker image.

 ## Enhancements
-- Add a CI/CD pipeline including static analysis using `SonarQube`.
+- Adding a CI/CD pipeline including static analysis using `SonarQube`.
 - Refactoring the source code.
-- Use MinIO for uploads (I think it would be better to use `NFS`).
+- Using MinIO for uploads (I think it would be better to use `NFS`).
-- Use UUID to generate a unique file ID.
+- Using UUID to generate a unique file ID.
-- Use Qdrant container instead of using a regular directory.
+- Using Qdrant container instead of using a regular directory.

 ## References
 - [Mini-RAG - From notebooks to the production | Abu Bakr Soliman](https://www.youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj)